hilfigertout/HackRshell/README.md

 ## Function Definitions

-This can also be found in the R documentation for the HackRshell package.
+These can also be found in the R documentation for the HackRshell package.
 After installing the package, run `?HackRshell` to see the docs.

 ```
 hRs.server(host="localhost", port=4471, secondaryPort=5472)